clarkfitzg/clarkfitzg.github.io/_posts/2017-09-13-comparing-parquet-with-txt.gz.md

 `txt.gz` and 25.1 GB for the Parquet.
 The uncompressed `txt` performed much worse; it's 261 GB on disk and the same query took 420 seconds.

+## Final Thoughts

+The goal is to have a data format that is both small and fast.
-In summary, `txt.gz` is marginally smaller and only about 1.5 times slower than Parquet.
+`txt.gz` is marginally smaller and only about 1.5 times slower than Parquet.
 Uncompressed `txt` is about 10 times larger and 5 times slower than Parquet.
-Of course this is just one data point, and it doesn't show that the formats are equivalent.
-But it does show that simple compressed text _might_ perform close to a more specialized binary format.
+Of course this is just one experiment, and it doesn't show that the formats are equivalent.
+Some aspects of this data set certainly influence performance, such as the sparsity pattern and the floats which are represented by only a couple ASCII characters.

-## Final Thoughts
+This result does show that simple compressed text _might_ perform close to a more specialized binary format, so it shouldn't be dismissed outright.
 So what's going on?
 Was I wrong to expect better?
 Am I doing something crazy?
 Seriously, if you have an idea then please [let me know](https://twitter.com/clarkfitzg).